 1. Scratch Resistance

-Scratch resistant coatings are the most basic but one of the most important lens coatings.
+Scratch-resistant coatings are the most basic but one of the most important lens coatings.
 These often will come as standard due to the fact uncoated lenses can be easily damaged.
-Scratch resistant coated lenses will prevent both light abrasion and deep scratching from occurring on your lenses.
+Scratch-resistant coated lenses will prevent both light abrasion and deep scratching from occurring on your lenses.
 Damage can easily be caused otherwise, such as during improper cleaning, leaving the glasses lens down, dropping the glasses or putting them in a bag with other items.
 The surface hardness is derived from the polymerisation of polysiloxane compounds.
-Scratch resistant coatings are guaranteed for two years, so there’s really no reason not to get them.
+Scratch-resistant coatings are guaranteed for two years, so there’s no reason not to get them.
 If an uncoated lens is damaged, it may cost you a reasonable amount of money to replace.
 Prevention is better than cure.

 2. Anti-Reflection / Anti-Glare

-Anti-relective coatings are another option that are recommended to everyone.
+Anti-reflective coatings are another option that is recommended to everyone.
 The primary purpose of an anti-glare coating is to make glasses appear more attractive.
 Uncoated lenses will reflect light visibly, so your eyes may be hidden or obscured to anyone looking at you, or in photographs.
 Anti-glare lenses decrease this reflection.
-A more practical use is the fact they noticeably produce less glare when driving at night or using a computer monitor, so this coating is especially recommended to office workers.
+The more practical use is the fact they noticeably produce less glare when driving at night or using a computer monitor, so this coating is especially recommended to office workers.
 Both of these activities can leave eyes feeling tired, so an anti-glare coating will eliminate this.